zedsc/React-Typescript-modal/README.md

 Optional props:

-- `srDisplay`: boolean to set title and header visibility
+- `srOnly`: boolean to set title and header visibility
 - `title`: string to add title
 - `content`: string or ReactNode to add content
 - `btnContent`: string or ReactNode to add button content

+### Customization/styling

+With classnames:

+- `modalClassName`: custom wrapper (including background effects) with your own classnames
+- `boxClassName`: custom container with your own classnames
+- `headerClassName`: custom header with your own classnames
+- `titleClassName`: custom title with your own classnames
+- `contentClassName`: custom modal content with your own classnames
+- `footerClassName`: custom footer with your own classnames
+- `btnClassName`: custom button with your own classnames

+With inline styles:

+- `modalStyle`: object with css styles to custom wrapper (including background effects)
+- `boxStyle`: object with css styles to custom container
 - `headerStyle`: object with css styles to custom header
 - `titleStyle`: object with css styles to custom title
-- `boxStyle`: object with css styles to custom container
-- `modalStyle`: object with css styles to custom wrapper including background effects
 - `contentStyle`: object with css styles to custom content
 - `footerStyle`: object with css styles to custom footer
 - `btnStyle`: object with css styles to custom button